saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 As shown, our residuals are relatively normally distributed in our histogram.
 The center is around 0 which is good; however there is a slight left skew.
-As well, our Normal-QQ plot doesn’t closely match the idea line at the beginning of the more negative values.
+As well, our Normal-QQ plot doesn’t closely match the ideal line at the beginning of the more negative values.
 It may be the case that there are many outliers or high leverage points in our model that are causing this skew and if they were removed then we wouldn’t see this.
 However, since our distribution of residuals is relatively normal